 In February 2001, a long running saga began when Captain Peter Waters, the NCI Regional Manager, discovered a derelict Auxiliary Coastguard Station from the 1920's buried in dense undergrowth near the Cornish Clay Port of Charlestown and identified the building as a potential location for an NCI station.
 Negotiations with the landlord were delayed by an outbreak of Foot and Mouth disease, but a lease was finally agreed in late 2001.

-Early the following year work on clearing began undergrowth and it quickly became obvious that the significantly building had deteriorated through neglect and vandalism.
-Enlisting the help of St Austell College. work started to make the building habitable again and the restoration was finally completed with the installation of a cast iron stairway and landing kindly donated by local company Imerys S.A.
-NCI Charlestown (above) opened in April 2003.
+Early the following year work began on clearing the undergrowth and it quickly became obvious that the building had significantly deteriorated through neglect and vandalism.
+Enlisting the help of St Austell College, work started to make the building habitable again and the restoration was finally completed with the installation of a cast iron stairway and landing kindly donated by local company Imerys S.A.
+NCI Charlestown (below) opened in April 2003.